##Why Rotation of log files is necessary.

-The idea behind log rotation is simple: make a back up of the current log file, continue logging into a new or cleared log file, and discard log files that are older than a certain date.
-Your web server probably already rotates its own log files.
+The idea behind log rotation is simple: make a backup of the current log file, continue recording into a new or cleared log file, and discard log files that are older than a particular date.
+Your web server probably already rotates its log files.
 For Apache, they are probably located in/etc/httpd/logs and they are probably rotated weekly.
 These logs store everything Apache does.
-Simple webserver stats and traffic analysis tools make use of these log files to show who visits a site when and what pages are viewed.
+Simple web server stats and traffic analysis tools make use of these log files to show who visits a site when and what pages are viewed.
 While it is possible to configure your Rails application to log to your Apache log files, I do not think it is a good practice.
-It’s much better to give each Rails application its own log file—it will be easier to find important Rails errors, it will keep your Apache logs cleaner and Rails is set up to keep its own logs by default.
-Fortunately, on a Linux server the built-in logrotate program will make the process super-easy.
+It’s much better to give each Rails application its log file—it will be easier to find serious Rails errors, it will keep your Apache logs cleaner and Rails is set up to keep its logs by default.
+Fortunately, on a Linux server, the built-in log rotate program will make the process super-easy.
 After the jump, I’ll walk you through the steps to get it set up.
-Configuring logrotatelogrotate gets its configuration information from the file /etc/logrotate.conf.
+Configuring logrotate gets its configuration information from the file /etc/logrotate.conf.
 If you can’t find it, you can type locate logrotate.conf from the command line to see where it lives.
 Open up that file in a text editor (nano /etc/logrotate.conf will work) and append the following lines at the end:

-Use the full path to the log directory of your Rails application (symbolic links are acceptable too). “*.log” will rotate any file in the log directory with .log at the end.
-If you only want to rotate certain log files you can be more specific.
+##/path/to/your/rails/applicaton/log/.log – Use the full path to the log directory of your Rails application (symbolic links are acceptable too). “.log” will rotate any file in the log directory with .log at the end.
+If you only want to rotate certain log files, you can be more specific.

 If you have more than one Rails application, you can repeat this code to rotate them all one-after-another.
-There other options you can specify, man logrotate will show you them all.
-I haven’t used them but the options to mail log files on creation or deletion look interesting.
-It is also possible to have rotate the logs once they get to a certain size instead of at a certain time.
+Their other options you can specify, man logrotate will show you them all.
+I haven’t used them, but the options to mail log files on creation or deletion look attractive.
+It is also possible to have rotated the logs once they get to a certain size instead of at a particular time.

 To use the log rotation you just configured, you have two choices.

-- Wait for the next day (or whatever time period you specified).
-If you configured it correctly, rotation should occur automatically and without further commands.
+- Wait for the next day (or whatever period you specified).
+If you set it correctly, the rotation should occur automatically and without further commands.

 - Run it immediately by typing /usr/sbin/logrotate -f /etc/logrotate.conf on the command line.
 (The -f is for “force it to run now.)

 That’s all there is to it!
-Now your log files won’t fill up to an unmanagable size yet you’ll still be able to go back and track any recent errors.
+Now your log files won’t fill up to an unmanageable size yet you’ll still be able to go back and track any recent errors.